How to Build a Lean Maintenance Strategy That Works

 • Promote cross-departmental collaboration – Maintenance teams should work closely with production, procurement, and operations teams to align goals and share insights.

-Building a Lean Maintenance Strategy
+How to Build a Lean Maintenance Strategy in 5 Steps

 To successfully implement lean maintenance, follow these steps: